iZwag/ha-gullburet/README.md

 11. Crop all images into the same desired size.
 12. Use Free-select tool to mark areas of each image/layer that is affected by that image light source, clearing everything else and making the other parts of image transparent.
 13. Export a base, dark image and each light source as their own indpendent PNG.

+## Learnings

+- Displaying time-left for a `timer`-helper in the Floorplan `picture-elements` rig does not as easily as I'd hoped.
+Just displaying it as an entity is pointless because it updates only once every 30-40s.
+- Using HA's native `conditional`-card to conditionally show certain cards (in this case the very reactive room-info column left of the Floorplan) leaves empty 12px transparent boxes if the cards are left out.
+This might be a weird interaction between the the `bootstrap`-card I use for laying out the columns.